 Do I need any specialist equipment? – Good news, the bare minimum you need is comfortable clothing and a mat on which to exercise although pilates can be performed with tools and on both apparatus and mats.
 Most pilates studios have a selection of (odd looking!) useful contraptions – balls, bands, rings and machines designed to suit different needs, abilities and levels of fitness.

-If you want to know if pilates could help you, get in touch The Physiotherapy Partners today and speak with one of our physiotherapists at any of our three clinics, Halesowen, Kidderminster or Knowle, we look forward to speaking with you!
+If you want to know if pilates could help you, get in touch The Physiotherapy Partners today and speak with one of our physiotherapists at any of our clinics, Halesowen or Kidderminster, we look forward to speaking with you!